jasonsbarr/how-to-think-like-a-programmer/manuscript/01-introduction.md

 You'll see they have 2 versions for you to choose from: the LTS (Long Term Support) and Current versions.

 If you want to have the latest and greatest stable features as they're incorporated into Node, you'll want the Current version.
 If you prefer safety and stability, and don't mind possibly being slightly behind on new features, the LTS version is for you.
 Either will work equally well with this book.
-While I will use modern JavaScript syntax and commonly-accepted best practices, I won't use cutting-edge features that either aren't (yet) fully part of the standard or that have been released after February of 2023.
+While I will use modern JavaScript syntax and commonly-accepted best practices, I won't use cutting-edge features that either aren't (yet) fully part of the standard or that have been released after April of 2023.

 Simply run the installer you've chosen and respond to any prompts it gives you.

-If you're on a Linux PC or Mac, there's a tool called NVM that will let you manage and use different versions of Node.
+If you're on a Linux PC or Mac, there's a tool called NVM (Node Version Manager) that will let you manage and use different versions of Node.

 I use NVM on both my work and personal computers so I can test my code against multiple versions to make sure my applications will work properly with different versions.
 You can learn more about NVM at [their GitHub repo](https://github.com/nvm-sh/nvm).